dsuth10/TimetableV1/README.md

 Notes:
 - Intercepts use globs (e.g., `/api/assignments**`) so they match optional query strings.
 - Custom drag helper is defined in `cypress/support/commands.js` as `cy.dragAndDropDnd()`.
 - If the preview port changes (e.g., to 4174), update `baseUrl` accordingly.
+For dev runs, ensure `baseUrl` matches the chosen dev port (e.g., 5173 if using the example above).
+- @hello-pangea/dnd may not respond to basic mouse/drag events in headless runs.
+Use a robust helper that simulates pointer events with consistent coordinates and dataTransfer, or add an E2E-only test hook to simulate drops.
+Stabilization of the drag helper is in progress.

 ## Frontend Architecture